ssteveminq/Moveit_HSR/README.md

 ```
 You should start the simulation for moveit to receive information from Gazebo simulation.

-At the same time, moveit can be launched with following command
+At the same time, moveit can be launched with following command.
 ```
 roslaunch hsrb_moveit_config demo_with_controller.launch
 ```